Where Cooperation Meets Conflict: Coalitions and Leadership Across Human Societies

 Faculty Information

-As part of the Endeavor program, you will participate in the popular Roadmap to Success pre-orientation program, where you will take a short course led by Jepson faculty.
+As part of the Endeavor program, you will participate in the popular Endeavor Pre-Orientation program, where you will take a short course led by Jepson faculty.